 DESIGN | USER RESEARCH

-Understand your customers, and design a user experience for them.
+Understand your customers and create a user experience design for them.

 User experience (UX) design that doesn’t take into account actual user preferences, priorities, and problems isn’t UX design.